In Facebook IPO, bankers seek prestige over fees

 The world's largest online social network is expected to tap public markets for $10 billion in the coming months in an offering that will value the company at up to $100 billion, according to sources familiar with the planned IPO.
 It will be one of the biggest U.S. market debuts ever, and a prized trophy for the investment bankers seeking to win lead advisory roles.

-That has set up a fierce competition on Wall Street, particularly between the presumed front-runners Morgan Stanley and Goldman Sachs Group Inc, which may offer their underwriting services for as little as 1 percent of gross proceeds, bankers and industry observers said.
+That has set up a fierce competition on Wall Street, particularly between the presumed front-runners Morgan Stanley (MS.N) and Goldman Sachs Group Inc (GS.N), which may offer their underwriting services for as little as 1 percent of gross proceeds, bankers and industry observers said.

 That would be far less than the 7 percent fee that smaller deals typically fetch, or the 2 or 3 percent that large deals tend to command.